 Facilitator: Thomas O'Boyle

 Purpose: To create awareness of the role of punctuation in improving flow.
-To learn a new approach to improving cohesion in complex texts.
-To use a hierarchical decision-making process that allows editors to prepare texts for publication.
+To apply a hierarchical decision-making process that allows translators, editors and other language professionals to prepare texts for publication.
 To gain insight into the variety of editing solutions that can fix problematic prose.

 Who should attend?
-Editors and translators at any level can benefit from the exchange of knowledge in this session.
-The examples will be taken from a range of technical texts.
+Language professionals at any level can benefit from the exchange of knowledge in this session.
+The examples will be taken from a range of texts.

 Outcome skills: Participants will be able to recognize good use and poor use of common punctuation marks and explain the reasons for their evaluation.
 The workshop will increase participants' confidence when solving dilemmas raised by poor punctuation, enabling them to provide clear, reader-friendly texts.

-Tom O'Boyle is a freelance translator, editor and language facilitator based in Madrid.
+About the facilitator: Thomas O'Boyle is a freelance translator, authors' editor and medical writer based in Valdemoro, Spain.
 His MA, from the University of Salford, is in Translating and Interpreting.